 The Partnership was formed almost 100 years ago with the principles of humanity and equality for all at its very heart.

-Our diversity and inclusion plan has to be agile and start with our purpose.
-It must link to our commitment to become the UK’s most inclusive business – for both our Partners and customers – reflecting and connecting with the diverse communities that we serve.
+This plan supports our vision to become the UK’s most inclusive business for our Partners and customers, reflecting and connecting with the diverse communities we serve.

 New commitments that feature in our Diversity & Inclusion Plan include:

 - Equal parental pay and leave: From autumn 2021, all Partners, regardless of how they have become a parent will receive 26 weeks paid leave once they have worked for the Partnership for one year.

 - Pregnancy loss support: Any Partner who experiences the loss of a pregnancy will be entitled to take two weeks’ paid leave.
 Like all Partners, they will also have access to emotional support through the Partnership’s free counselling and mental health services.

 - Flexible First commitment: All job vacancies will be advertised with a flexible working option, unless there is an operational reason why this is not possible.
 A ‘blended’ working approach for office-based Partners now exists, providing Partners with choice and flexibility with where and how they work.

 - Part-time working: Through our internal Part-Time Advisory Group, we’ve identified more ways to support part-time Partners to help them progress in our business.
 This includes changes to our flexible working policy and reviewing our recruitment processes.

 - Supporting young people leaving the care system: We have begun a pilot programme with Essex County Council to help young people aged 18 to 24 leaving the care system into employment.
 We will help identify job opportunities via our current job vacancies and provide support including coaching and mentoring and interview practice in the run up.
 We will also continue with ongoing coaching and mentoring once a role has been secured.